lateralblast/oort/README.md

 URLs.

 The Oracle downloads require a support contract and a MOS account.
-You can prevent the script from displaying your MOS username and password on the command line by creating a ~/.mospasswd file and putting your username and password in it on one line separated by a colon.
+To prevent the possibility of displaying username and password details the script sets the WGETRC environment variable to read them from a file.
+If the file does not exist it will ask you for the details and create a file.
+The files permission are set so only you can read it, e.g.

 	$ cat ~/.mospasswd
-	Firstname.Lastname@company.com:P@$$W0rd
+	http-user=Firstname.Lastname@company.com
+	http-password=P@$$w0r]
+	check-certificate=off

 The Oracle downloads for patches and READMEs currently use wget as all the ruby web modules fail with the Oracle site.
 Similarly the code to download the XSCF firmware uses Selenium and Safari due to poorly formatted html and hidden elements on the MOS login page.
 I've tried PhantomJS and it fails.
+Similarly adding certificate support is on the list of things to do.

 Oracle Firmware URL: